UP | HOME

 The algorithms involved in the adaptive solution are far more complex than in the fixed step solution above.
 Yet the solver calls in these two code snippets are remarkably similar.
 IMO, the real value in an adaptive solver is the reduction in computational needs by making the step sizes as large as possible without sacrificing accuracy.
 As you can see the step size is much smaller near the singularities.
 The fixed run above takes 16 milliseconds while the adaptive run takes less than one millisecond.

 More sophisticated libraries offer the ability to interpolate between solution points at pretty low cost while maintaining the accuracy of the overall method.
 For generative art and visualization we can use Hermite interpolation at an even lower cost.
-Normally interpolation is achieved outside the ODE solver and directly inside a visualization software platform – we simply provide the points and derivatives.
+Normally interpolation is not performed in the ODE solver, but directly by a visualization software platform – we simply provide the points and derivatives.

 t_delta_max_o=t_delta*100, t_delta_ini_o=t_delta*20, error_tol_abs_o=[1.0e-9_rk], &